hixair/Data-center-temperature-monitor/README.md

 ## The Case

-The first interation of the case revealed that wifi does not do well when the antenna of the controller is situated between 2 server blades (and the access to the usb plug was really bad) :
+The first interation of the case revealed that wifi does not do well when the antenna of the controller is placed between 2 server blades (and the access to the usb plug was really bad) :

 ![first case](img/IMG_1958.JPG "first case")